Raw Ground MeatShelf Life, Storage, and Spoilage Guide

 3-4 months

-For best quality, wrap raw ground meat tightly in heavy-duty aluminum foil, plastic wrap, or freezer paper, or place in a freezer bag, removing as much air as possible.
+For best quality, freeze raw ground meat in its original packaging or rewrap tightly in heavy-duty foil, plastic wrap, or freezer paper, or place in a freezer bag.
 Label with the date.
-Freeze at 0°F (-18°C) or below.

 Signs of Spoilage